Okanogan–Wenatchee National Forest: History

 The Forest Reserve Act of 1891 gave the President the authority to establish forest reserves for the United States Department of the Interior.
 After passage of the Transfer Act of 1905, forest reserves became part of the United States Department of Agriculture in the newly created United States Forest Service.
 The Chelan National Forest was established by the Forest Service on July 1, 1908, from 2492500 acre from a portion of the Washington National Forest, and was named after the city of Chelan, where its headquarters were.
 The forest's initial area of 1732820 acre extended from the northern Okanogan River near the Canada–United States border to divide the Lake Chelan and Entiat watersheds to the southern Cascade Crest.
 On July 1, 1911, the forest partly transformed into Okanogan National Forest.
 However, Chelan National Forest was still existent, then only occupying the drainage basin of Lake Chelan and Entiat.

 The Conconully, Loomis, Squaw Creek, Sweat Creek, Twisp and Winthrop ranger districts were formed between 1911 and 1915.
 On July 1, 1921, the entire forest reunited back into the Chelan National Forest, and the term Okanogan was discontinued.
 Subsequently, another ranger district was established, the Chelan Ranger District.
 Portions of the Loomis Ranger District, along with the Sweat Creek Ranger District, absorbed to become the Loomis State Forest, later abandoned.
 The forest's ranger area underwent a number of smaller changes until the mid-1940s.
 The Squaw Creek Ranger District was absorbed by the Twisp Ranger District in the early 1930s, while the Forest Service Monument 83 lookout was constructed in neighboring British Columbia as an accident.
 The Pasayten Ranger District was later created from a portion of the Winthrop Ranger District, and the Conconully Ranger District became the Okanogan Ranger District.
 The western part of the Colville National Forest transferred into the Chelan National Forest in 1943.
 On March 23, 1955, Chelan National Forest again became the Okanogan National Forest, then headquartered in the city of Okanogan.
 As per the change, the rename of the Conconully Ranger District was reverted.

 In 1968, the Pasayten Wilderness was established, introducing over 200000 acre to the forest.
 The United States Congress designated almost 65 percent of the forest's area as the Lake Chelan-Sawtooth Wilderness under the National Wilderness Preservation System around 1984, upon land formerly occupied by the former Chelan Division of the Washington Forest Reserve.

 The first forest supervisor of Wenatchee National Forest was Albert H. Sylvester, who named over a thousand natural features in the region.

+On October 15, 2024 a U.S. Navy EA-18G Growler crashed east of Mt.
+Rainer, causing closures in the Pear Butte region of the Natches Ranger District from October 21 - December 31 as the military searched for debris relate to the incident.